 Best for: People with coding knowledge, beginners with a small budget, WordPress users

 Unlike Shopify, WooCommerce is not an e-commerce website builder.
 It’s an open-source plugin that you can add to your WordPress website to give it the features of an e-commerce site.
 WooCommerce is easy to set up and use for those who have some experience with WordPress.
-Although you need to have your own hosting service, the plugin helps create fast and well-performing websites.
+Although you need to select the best WooCommerce hosting provider suitable for you, the plugin helps create fast and well-performing websites.

 WooCommerce works much better and allows for so many more features, thanks to the plugins available on the platform.
 Although it has some security measures built into the platform, you’re still going to need to purchase an SSL certificate, PCI compliance, and other things by yourself.
 Because your website will be running on WordPress, the WooCommerce support team may not solve your issues and blame it on the host, theme, or other plugin providers.